https://law.justia.com/codes/arkansas/2020/title-6/subtitle-2/chapter-25/

 (A) Participate in building district, department, and grade-level curriculum development and assessment projects;

-(B) Provide professional development in new and emerging technologies, use of appropriate technologies, incorporation of technology into the instructional program, and in the laws and policies pertaining to the use and communication of ideas and information, including copyright law; and
+instructional program, and in the laws and policies pertaining to the use and communication of ideas and information, including copyright law; and

 (C) Keep patrons informed of new acquisitions of software and hardware and instruct patrons in their optimal use; and